 Private practices looking to recruit urologists fresh out of training have to take into account that these physicians may have different career expectations compared with previous generations of urologists, according to speakers at a session during the Large Urology Group Practice Association (LUGPA) 2020 virtual annual meeting.

-Survey data from the 2019 State of Urology Workforce Census, which is conducted by the American Urological Association (AUA), suggest that residents and fellows in general favor work/life balance over compensation, and they lean toward employment in academic settings or hospitals.
+Survey data from the 2019 Urologists in Training conducted by the American Urological Association (AUA) suggest that residents and fellows in general favor work/life balance over compensation, and they lean toward employment in academic settings or hospitals.

 “Residents and fellows really are just looking for opportunities to have a well-balanced lifestyle … and job satisfaction as opposed to rigorous hours and tough call schedules,” said Robert Jansen, MD, of Atlantic Urology Clinics in Myrtle Beach, South Carolina.
 This mindset, he said, may run counter to the expectations of older urologists, he said.